XereoNet/SpaceGDN/README.md

 	{
 		success: true|false,
-		errors: [],
+		error: [],
 		results: ...,
 		pages: ...
 	}

 ##Errors
-Errors are returned in the `errors` array in each request response.
+Error are returned in the `error` property in each request response.
 Each error is an object consisting of two parts: a numeric error code (should be used for any internal testing) and a textual error message (for debugging or display).
 When an error occurs, a HTTP 400 code will be returned.
 The API may return the following errors:

  - `{ code: 492, message: 'API rate limit exceeded.' }` - This error is returned if the rate limit, 1000 requests per hour, is exceeded.
  - `{ code: 1000, message: 'Expecting digit, not "foo".' }` - This error is returned if a string was found in place of a digit, as would occur in the request `GET /jar/foo`, for example.